501(c)(3) donation rules are crucial for any nonprofit organization to understand.

 As a donor, can I put a restriction on my donation?

-Yes, donors can place restrictions on how a nonprofit may use their funds.
+Yes, donors can place restrictions on how a nonprofit may use its funds.

 Nonprofits are required to adhere to these donor requests by creating accounts to track restricted funds separately from other funds and reporting restricted fund balances on their financial statements.